krishicks/resume/README.md

 [krishicks@gmail.com](mailto:krishicks@gmail.com)
 [krishicks.com](http://krishicks.com)

+## tl;dr

-~10 years of experience as a software engineer.
+10 years of experience as a software engineer.
 I have experience and a continuing interest in solving the sort of problems Golang is suitable for, continuous integration/delivery, build and release, and product/project management.
 I've done test-driven development and various flavors of agile